Caitlyn Jenner Coming Out After Death The Original Plan: Why She Was Scared

 Indeed, confirms Celebrity Insider, Caitlyn does not talk much anymore with the Kardashians, the family into which she married back when she was Bruce Jenner.

 Jenner does, however, have relationships with her blood relatives.
-In some cases, those relationships aree close.
+In some cases, those relationships are close.
 In other cases, not so much, but Jenner is not sure that has anything to do with her gender identity.

 “I have to admit; I’ll sit here and wonder, ‘Is it because of my transitioning?
 Or is because their life is so busy that they don’t call, like, all the time?”

-It is unfortunate someone who went through and overcame what Caitlyn Jenner has has to worry about any of these questions.
-Judging by her words and actions as of late, though, she is much happer now as a woman despite what the unfortunate side effects may be.
+It is unfortunate someone who went through and overcame what Caitlyn Jenner has, would worry about any of these questions.
+Judging by her words and actions as of late, though, she is much happier now as a woman despite what the unfortunate side effects may be.

 Jenner has said herself, according to Mirror, that her old male body constantly inspired feelings of “loathing and disgust” to arise within her.